Assessing Per-Sample Membership Inference Vulnerability without Retraining: Related Work

 \section{Related Work}

-\paragraph{Membership Inference Attacks (MIA).} Membership inference aims to determine if a specific sample was used to train a model.
-Early approaches relied on simple metric-based classifiers, exploiting overfitting signals such as prediction confidence, entropy, or the magnitude of gradients \citep{shokriMembershipInferenceAttacks2017, yeomPrivacyRiskMachine2018}.
-While computationally inexpensive, these methods often struggle to distinguish between a ``vulnerable" member and a ``hard" non-member.
+\paragraph{Membership Inference Attacks.} Membership inference aims to determine if a specific sample was used to train a model.
+Early approaches relied on simple metric-based classifiers, exploiting overfitting signals such as prediction confidence, entropy, or the magnitude of gradients~\citep{shokriMembershipInferenceAttacks2017, yeomPrivacyRiskMachine2018}.
+While computationally inexpensive, these methods often struggle to distinguish between a "vulnerable" member and a "hard" non-member.

-To address this, current state-of-the-art methods adopt the \emph{shadow model} paradigm~\cite{shokriMembershipInferenceAttacks2017}.
-By training multiple models on different data splits, attacks like LiRA (Likelihood Ratio Attack) \citep{carliniMembershipInferenceAttacks2022} essentially perform a hypothesis test on the loss distribution of a target point \citep{zarifzadehLowCostHighPowerMembership2024}.
-While highly effective, this approach is computationally prohibitive, often requiring hundreds of training runs to estimate the risk for a single point accurately.
+To address this, current state-of-the-art methods adopt the \emph{shadow model} paradigm~\citep{shokriMembershipInferenceAttacks2017}.
+By training multiple models on different data splits, attacks like LiRA (Likelihood Ratio Attack)~\citep{carliniMembershipInferenceAttacks2022} or RMIA (Robust Membership Inference Attack)~\citep{zarifzadehLowCostHighPowerMembership2024} essentially perform a hypothesis test on the loss distribution of a target point~\citep{zarifzadehLowCostHighPowerMembership2024}.
+While highly effective, these approaches are computationally prohibitive, often requiring hundreds of training runs to estimate the risk for a single point accurately.
 Our work seeks to achieve the precision of these hypothesis-test based methods without their computational burden, by substituting retraining with geometric analysis.

-\paragraph{Influence Functions and Data Attribution.} Originating in robust statistics with influence measures such as Cook’s distance~\citep{cookdistance}, influence functions quantify the effect of a training point on model parameters or predictions.
-In modern deep learning, \citet{kohUnderstandingBlackboxPredictions2017} reintroduced influence functions via Hessian-vector products to explain model's behavior and identify mislabeled data.

-Recent work has begun to explore the connection between influence and privacy.
+\paragraph{Influence Functions and Data Attribution.} Recent work has begun to explore the connection between influence and privacy.
 Notably, \citet{feldman2020neural} and \citet{feldman2020does} link the \emph{memorization} of a sample to its influence on the learning process, arguing that memorization is necessary for generalization in long-tailed distributions.
-However, classical influence functions typically measure the effect of a training point on a \emph{separate} test point.
-In contrast, our $\operatorname{GLS}$ formulation focuses on \emph{self-influence} (the sensitivity of a prediction to its own label), identifying this specific form of leverage as the canonical driver of privacy leakage.
+Other work has used influence functions to craft new attack methods \citep{cohenMembershipInferenceAttack2024, suri2024parameters}, but these approaches inherit two well-known limitations of influence functions in deep learning: a prohibitive computational cost, and a fragility that often renders the resulting estimates unreliable~\citep{basu2021influence}.